 Manastash Ridge offers sweeping views of the Kittitas Valley and the Stuart Range.
 Take a hike along the ridge, grab your mountain bike, or take a scenic horseback ride.
 Dogs allowed on leash.
 Dispose of pet waste appropriately.

 Directions: Take exit 101 off I-90 and travel south on Thorp Highway for two miles.
-Make a right onto Miller Rd and continue to the junction with Robinson Canyon Road.
-There, Miller Rd becomes Cove Rd.
-Drive to the parking area at the end of Cove Rd.
+Make a right onto Miller Road and continue to the junction with Robinson Canyon Road.
+There, Miller Road becomes Cove Road.
+Drive to the parking area at the end of Cove Road.